The student as content creator - 15 Content creation apps for in the classroom

 Want to know what students can do with Explain everything?
 Here are 10 fun ways students can use Explain Everything as content generators.

-Adobe Spark is intuitive app that lets you or your students create animated videos in minutes.
+Adobe Express is intuitive app that lets you or your students create animated videos in minutes.
 Choose a video lay out, import videos and images, add text and choose some music.
 That’s it!

 In this video creator/editor, students can easily add and trim video clips to make their videos stand out in the classroom.

-Students can choose an image from the Spark library that has over 25,000 beautiful iconic images or add their own photos to highlight what they have to say.
-Spark automatically adds cinematic motion to their story so they don’t have to be a pro in video editing.
+Students can choose an image from the library that has over 25,000 beautiful iconic images or add their own photos to highlight what they have to say.
+Adobe Express automatically adds cinematic motion to their story so they don’t have to be a pro in video editing.

 And there’s more.
-Students can create their own webpage with Adobe Spark Page or create a good looking image with Adobe Spark Post.
+Students can create their own webpage with Adobe Express Page or create a good looking image with Adobe Express Post.

 Looking for a fun way to let your students do a lecture?
 Then, you should introduce your students to MySimpleShow.
 MySimpleShow is a simple online tool that empowers anyone to make professional videos.